 For one, I’ve been struggling to be happy for several months now, and the reasons why seem to keep growing.

-Sometimes I find my way back to the light, but it’s too late.
-I got lost for a little too long again and that selfish sadness took another part away from me again.
+Sometimes I find my way back to the light, but I’ll get lost for a little too long again and that selfish sadness seems to take another part away from me again.
 I blink at the sunlight, confused and wondering who I am now and where the girl I used to be go.

 I think I’m still struggling with what I went through earlier this year, and it sucks.
 I shouldn’t put a limit on how long it takes to heal, but how long is too long?
 And why hasn’t it gotten better?

-But every day, I wake up again.
-And I go through another day, living life, unsure of whether I’ve wasted another day or if I made the most of it.
+But every day, I wake up and I go through another day, unsure of whether I’ve wasted another day or if I made the most of it.
 But I guess the main thing is that I lived, and when it seems difficult to wake up, I try to let courage carry me.

 I wish making new friends was as easy as it sounds.
 But I feel like everyone’s working on their careers, working on their lives.
-There’s no more crazy nights out, no more late night bonding, no more spontaneous adventures.
+There’s no more crazy nights out, no more late night bonding.
 Isn’t it too early to be feeling so old?
-I want to be the way I was just a couple years ago, or even a year ago.
-I don’t need to stay out till 4 in the morning, but I want to have fun again.
+I want to be the way I was just a couple years ago, having fun and going on spontaneous adventures.

-I spend most of my days and nights working on my own life alone now and I feel that loneliness, but I try to smile through it and let courage carry me.
+I spend most of my days and nights working on my own life alone now and I feel a little lonely, but I try to smile through it and let courage carry me.

 I also dream about doing things that have nothing to do with what I’m working so hard in college for.
 Like performing or travelling to see what’s out there.
 But I feel like I would get looked down upon for it, since my dreams are all so “unstable.”
 But can I help it if I was born a dreamer?